LamonatoAndrea/KringleCon4/08. Kerberoasting on an Open Fire/08.01. Side Challenge - HoHo … No/README.md

 [Init]
 ```

-By restarting the fail2ban service and running “/root/naughtylist refresh” it is possible to see that the configuration is a solution for the challenge:
+By restarting the `fail2ban` service and running `/root/naughtylist refresh` it is possible to see that the configuration is a solution for the challenge:
 ```bash
 root@8a9e21575182:~# /etc/init.d/fail2ban restart
  * Restarting Authentication failure monitor fail2ban                                   [ OK ]